aaron-jack-manning/addilo/README.md

 # Addilo

 Addilo is a machine learning and data analysis library designed for both those trying to understand the basics of machine learning by testing out different networks and those who desire a flexible neural networking creation system for comparative studies.
+This was my HSC software design and development project.

 ### Documentation